California High School Proficiency Examination

-People who are 16 years of age or older may take the test.
-Younger people who meet other criteria can also take the test.
-This test is given twice each year at many sites in California.
+People who are sixteen years of age or older may take the test.
+Younger persons who meet other criteria also may take the test.
+The CHSPE is given at many sites throughout the state.
 The test covers three subjects: reading, writing, and math.
 There is a fee to take the test.

-Please visit the CHSPE Web site for information on CHSPE registration and requests for records.
+Please visit the CHSPE website for information on the CHSPE registration and requests for records.

 Documents for use with administration of the CHSPE.